lunarc/lunarc_docs/docs/COMSOL.md

 # Interactive use

-To run interactively the Lunarc Desktop (thinlinc) MUST be used.
+To run interactively the LUNARC Desktop (thinlinc) MUST be used.
 The setup is based on having a comsol server process running on the backend which the GUI (which is running on the frontend) connects to.
 The first time the comsol server process is started you will be prompted to give a username and a password.
 NOTE!
-Do NOT use your Lunarc username and password! invent your own.
+Do NOT use your LUNARC username and password! invent your own.
 This means that the FIRST tome you start the server you MUST do it interactively.

 To start an interactive session, start a terminal and type: